Region 3 Serves the Following Counties:

-Carroll’s love for sports began as a multi-sport player at Cleveland High School in the late seventies.
-After working in the family printing business after college, he began coaching youth sports in the Cleveland area.
-His father encouraged him to go back and get a degree in education to follow his passion for young people and athletics.
-He graduated from Lee University with BS in History and has a Masters of Education in School Leadership from Carson Newman University.
+Scott graduated from Lee University with BS in History and has a Masters of Education in School Leadership from Carson Newman University.
 Since he began his tenure as AD at CMS, Cleveland has added 9 new sports and built a new middle school where he designed and oversaw construction of the overall sports complex which included a track, softball and baseball fields, football/soccer stadium and a three court gymnasium and weight room.
 He oversees a coaching staff of 49 coaches along with a strength and conditioning coach.
 He also developed and implemented the strength and conditioning program for middle school which now includes advanced PE classes and after school classes for athletes and the faculty at CMS.
-The goal here at CMS is to involve lots of students and introduce and develop a passion for sports and what it takes to be a Blue Raider.
 He is also the current President of the South East Tennessee Athletic Conference and was the past president of the Tennessee Valley Athletic Conference.

 Carroll has been involved in the TIAAA since 2005.
-Carroll was introduced to the association by Larry Payne, past president of the TIAAA, who was the AD at Cleveland High School.
-Carroll joined the board of the TIAAA when his mentor, Payne retired in 2010.
+Scott joined the board of the TIAAA when his mentor, Larry Payne retired in 2010.
 He has attended every state conference since then and has also attended three national conferences.
-He completed his CAA in 2008 and is finishing up his CMAA at this time.
-Carroll has also taken over 20 LTC courses, and presented at the state and national level.
+He holds the certification of Certified Master Athletic Administrator.
+Carroll has taken over 20 LTC courses, and presented at the state and national level.
 In 2018, he was named the NIAAA State Award of Merit recipient from Tennessee.
 He served as the TIAAA President from 2020-2022.